TomHuynhSG/code-base-summarizer-llm/README.md

     Make sure the Node.js version is 18.0.0 or higher.

 2.  **Install the CLI Tool:**
-    Once Node.js and npm (Node Package Manager) are installed, you can install the `summarize-code-base` package globally using npm.
+    Once Node.js and npm (Node Package Manager) are installed, you can install the package globally.
 This makes the `summarize` command available in your terminal from any directory.

+    **Option A: Install from local directory (recommended):**
+    If you have cloned or downloaded this repository, navigate to the project directory and run:
     ```bash
+    npm install -g .
+    ```

+    **Option B: Install from npm registry:**
+    If the package has been published to npm (not available yet), you can install it directly:
+    ```bash
     npm install -g summarize-code-base
+    ```

+    **Note for macOS/Linux users:** You might need to use `sudo` if you encounter permission errors:
+    ```bash
+    sudo npm install -g .
     ```

 3.  **Setup for LLM Integration (Optional):**